The Best Ralph Fiennes Movies And How To Watch Them

 Schindler’s List (1993)

-This film followers Oskar Schindler (Liam Neeson) a businessman who runs a factory that is staffed by Jews.
+This film follows Oskar Schindler (Liam Neeson) a businessman who runs a factory that is staffed by Jews.
 When World War II begins, and the Nazis begin exterminating Jewish people, he starts protecting them, and ends up saving the lives of many.
 Fiennes plays Amon Goeth in the film, a Nazi work camp commandant.
 This film was one of the actor’s first roles, and it’s still remembered as one of his best films to this day.

-In 1993, Schindler’s List won seven Academy Awards, including Best Picture and Best Director for Steven Spielberg, it was also nominated for 12 Oscars total.
+In 1993, Schindler’s List won seven Academy Awards, including Best Picture and Best Director for Steven Spielberg; it was also nominated for 12 Oscars total.
 These nominations included nods in the acting categories for both Fiennes and Neeson.
 Fiennes also won a BAFTA for Best Actor in a Supporting Role for his work in this extremely impactful film.

-Stream Schindler's List on Starz.
+Stream Schindler's List on Netflix.

 Rent/buy Schindler’s List on Amazon.